weirdgyn/viastitching/README.md

 - [Giulio Borsoi](https://github.com/giulio-borsoi)
 - [danwood76](https://github.com/danwood76)

-Last but not least I would like to thank everyone has shared his knoledge of Python and KiCAD with me: Thanks!
+Last but not least, I would like to thank everyone who shared their knowledge of Python and KiCAD with me: Thanks!
 #

 Live long and prosper!